Disorganise/Pi4Nextcloud/README.md

 ## Set up reverse proxy
 Ensure you have a public domain name available and pointing to your public IP address.
 I use https://freedns.afraid.org/, but there are many options.

 Now head over to NPM  (i.e. <ip/hostname>:81)
 Add a new Proxy Host
-Enter the fully qualified domain name into the 'Domain Names' section (e.g., nextcloud.mydomain.com) Leave the Scheme as http - if you change it to http you get errors Add the IP address of the Raspberry Pi
+Enter the fully qualified domain name into the 'Domain Names' section (e.g., nextcloud.mydomain.com)
+Leave the Scheme as http - if you change it to http you get errors
+Add the IP address of the Raspberry Pi
 The Forward Port needs to be match what was in the docker-compose.yml  (where it says - APACHE_PORT=11001).
 The default _was_ 11000 but I initially had an error so changed it to 11001.
-Enable the Clock Common Exploits and Websockets support Leave the access list as Publicly Accessible
+Enable the Block Common Exploits and Websockets support
+Leave the access list as Publicly Accessible

-The Customer locations tab can be left blank
+The Custom locations tab can be left blank

-On the SSL tab choose 'request a new SSL certificate Enable the Force SSL, HTTP/2 Support and HSTS Enabled options
+On the SSL tab choose "Request a new SSL Certificate"
+Enable the Force SSL, HTTP/2 Support and HSTS Enabled options

 Finally, on the Advanced tab add the following to the Custom Nginx Configuration.
 These are taken from [here](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md#nginx-proxy-manager) and from what I gather it's to allow larger file uploads.